 Sending fake emails and trapping you in some game is the old method used by virus makers.
 At some instances, you can clearly identify that the email is fake or not, but it may not be possible every time.
 The best way to protect yourself from such fake emails that can make you install viruses is to keep yourself informed.

-When I was writing about some Facebook viruses that annoys friends and steals your data, I shared some ways that some virus makers are using to create Facebook applications just to steal your data by spreading itself on the Facebook.
-In this post I am going to explain the ways by which some of the viruses spread via emails.
+When I was writing about some Facebook viruses that annoy friends and steals your data, I shared some ways that some virus makers are using to create Facebook applications just to steal your data by spreading itself on the Facebook.
+In this post, I am going to explain the ways by which some of the viruses spread via emails.

 Working Method of Facebook Email Viruses